-If plants require pruning (rather than removal), the activity should be scheduled for the appropriate season relative to the type of plant involved.
-Generally, deciduous trees (ones that drop their leaves) and conifers (such as pines and firs) should be pruned during the winter, when they are dormant.
-Trees in the low desert areas can be pruned lightly at any time during the year, but heavier pruning should be restricted to the cooler months.
-Regardless of tree type, no more than 25% of the biomass should be removed in any year.
+If plants require pruning rather than removal, the activity must be scheduled for the appropriate season relative to the plant species.
+For example, deciduous trees (trees that seasonally drop leaves) and conifers (such as pines and firs) must be pruned during the winter when they are dormant.
+Trees in the low desert areas can be pruned lightly at any time during the year, but heavier pruning must be restricted to the cooler months.
+Regardless of tree type, no more than 25% of biomass must be removed per year.

-Rejuvenation pruning of shrubs and groundcovers in landscape plantings should be done just prior to the beginning of the growing season, which would be late winter through late spring, depending on elevation.
+Selective pruning of shrubs and groundcovers in a landscape to promote regrowth must be done just prior to the beginning of the growing season, which would be late winter through late spring, depending on elevation.